ObjectProfile/Roassal3Documentation/README.md

 	- [How to export a visualization to PDF or SVG?](documentation/FAQ.md#How-to-export-a-visualization-to-PDF-or-SVG)
 	- [How to export a visualization in a given size of a PDF?](documentation/FAQ.md#How-to-export-a-visualization-in-a-given-size-of-a-PDF)
 	- [How to make an object visualizable using GTInspector?](documentation/FAQ.md#How-to-make-an-object-visualizable-using-GTInspector)

+---
+Thanks to Adrian Sampaleanu for fixing tipos :-)